bvilnis/bennysbytes_old/content/en/docs/media-server/troubleshooting.md

 title: "Troubleshooting and Maintenance"
 description: "Common issues, solutions, and maintenance tasks for the Synology NAS media server setup."
 tags: ["docs", "media-server"]
-weight: 9
+weight: 6
 draft: false
 ---

 ## Troubleshooting and Maintenance

-In this section, we'll provide some guidance on troubleshooting common issues and performing regular maintenance tasks for your media server.
+This section will guide you through resolving common issues that may arise during the operation of your media server, as well as regular maintenance to keep things running smoothly.

 ### Troubleshooting Common Issues

-1. **Container not starting or failing**: Check the container logs for any errors or issues by running `docker logs <container_name>`.
-This command will output the logs for the specified container, which can help you identify and resolve the issue.

-2. **Networking issues**: If you're experiencing issues with containers that use the VPN container for network traffic, ensure that the VPN container is running and connected.
-Also, check the VPN container logs for any connection issues.
+#### Applications Not Starting

+If you find an application isn't starting, check its logs in the "Log Center" on your Synology NAS.
+The error messages provided should help you identify and fix the issue.

+#### Connection Issues

+When you encounter connection problems between applications, it could be due to network configuration issues.
+Ensure your Synology NAS is correctly configured to allow the required connections, and that your network router is not blocking any required ports.

+#### Access Permission Issues

-3. **Permission issues**: Make sure that the PUID and PGID environment variables are set correctly in your `docker-compose.yml` file.
-These variables should match the user and group IDs of the user running the Docker daemon on your Synology NAS.
+Access permissions are often the cause of various issues.
+Be sure that all the necessary permissions are set correctly in your DSM.
+For example, the user group assigned to the apps should have read/write access to the directories they need.

 ### Regular Maintenance

-1. **Backup your configuration and data**: Regularly backup the configuration files and data stored in the mounted volumes to prevent data loss in case of container failure or other issues.

-2. **Monitor container resource usage**: Keep an eye on the resource usage of your containers, such as CPU, memory, and disk space.
-If a container is using excessive resources, consider optimizing its settings or upgrading your Synology NAS hardware if necessary.
+#### Backup Configuration and Data

+To avoid data loss, regularly back up your Synology NAS data, including application configurations and media files.
+You can utilize Synology's built-in Hyper Backup utility for this task.

+#### Monitor Resource Usage

+Keep an eye on your Synology NAS's resource usage.
+If it is frequently running low on CPU, RAM, or storage space, you might need to optimize your setup or consider a hardware upgrade.

+#### Update Your Synology NAS and Packages

-3. **Keep your Synology NAS up-to-date**: Regularly update your Synology NAS's DSM operating system and installed packages to ensure optimal performance and security.
+Ensure your DSM operating system and all installed packages are up-to-date to benefit from the latest features and security patches.
+Regular updates will help maintain the optimal performance and security of your media server.

-4. **Manually update containers**: If you have disabled the watchtower container or need to update a specific container to a non-latest version, you can manually pull the new image and recreate the container using the updated image.
-Remember to backup your configuration and data before performing manual updates.
+#### Update Applications When Necessary

+While the applications installed from the SynoCommunity should automatically update, occasionally you may need to manually update an application to get the latest features or bug fixes.
+Always ensure to back up your configurations before performing updates.

-By following these troubleshooting and maintenance guidelines, you can ensure a smooth and efficient operation of your media server setup on your Synology NAS.
+Adhering to these troubleshooting and maintenance tips can help to maintain a stable and efficient operation of your media server setup on your Synology NAS.